 Go easy on your wallet!
 Local Color costs about half as much as new paint – as low as $11 per gallon!

 By buying Local Color, you are not only giving your walls a fresh new look, you are also supporting the “local loop” – the responsible & sustainable management of our community resources, here at home in Chittenden County.
 That’s something we can all feel good about together.

-Local Color is available in over 30 shades of the following colors.
+Local Color is available in 12 colors with a variety of shades for each color.
 Note: The variety of colors that come in daily for recycling allows us to blend a spectrum of colors instead of just one shade.
 It can vary between batches, so be sure to purchase enough for your job and subsequent touch-ups if required.

 When you use recycled paint, you:

 - Reduce demand for production of new paint made from virgin materials

 - Reduce carbon emissions from long-distance transportation of new paint

 - Keep perfectly good paint out of the landfill!

 2-gallon bucket: $22 +tax

 (Only available in Mansfield White, Granite Gray, Barn Red, and Maple Cream)